kavinaravind/go-raft-message-queue/README.md

 # Go Raft Message Queue

 This project is an implementation of a distributed message queue using the Raft consensus algorithm in Go.
-It is inspired by the following projects:
+It is heavily inspired by the following projects / talks / resources:

 - [GopherCon 2023: Philip O'Toole - Build Your Own Distributed System Using Go](https://youtu.be/8XbxQ1Epi5w?si=pwj8mIM4gzpvvyTZ)
 - [Raft Consensus Algorithm](https://raft.github.io/)